 My first non-fiction piece for kids, "Diving in to Save our Underwater Cities" appeared in Appleseeds Magazine in the summer of 2013.
 Since then, I have published several pieces for Spigot Science.
 Two of my recent favorite pieces are "Oyster Gardens: Good for You, Good for our Water, Good for the Planet" about the work to reestablish oyster reefs in New York Harbor and a piece about geographer Marie Tharp who created the first comprehensive map of the ocean floor.

-I have just completed my first full-length fiction project, a middle grade novel that merges my love of the ocean and technology.
+I am currently revising my first full-length fiction project, a middle grade novel that merges my love of the ocean and technology.
 I'm very excited about this project and I can't wait to tell you more when the time is right.

 Because this work is so markedly different from my scholarly writing about HIV/AIDS, ePortfolios, and writing and technology, I decided to write for kids under the pen name Liz Summit.